ceford/cefjdemos-data-jdm-help-en/articles/private-messages/private-messages.md

   groups have access to this page, unless User Group permissions have been altered for this component via Options in the toolbar.
-- You are able to restore Messages previously sent to the Trash by finding the Select State filter drop-down and selecting "Trash" from the list.
-Finally, to restore the message, simply select the messages you want to restore using the checkbox next to the particular message you require and click the "Mark As Unread" button in the toolbar.
+- You are able to restore Messages previously sent to the Trash by finding the Select State filter drop-down and selecting *Trash* from the list.
+Finally, to restore the message, simply select the messages you want to restore using the checkbox next to the particular message you require and click the *Mark As Unread* button in the toolbar.